Springwater Corridor: History

+In 1993, Metro completed studies to construct a "South/North" line from Vancouver, WA to Clackamas town via the Springwater Corridor.
+A 1994 bond measure only partially funded the project and state funding was overturned by the Oregon Supreme Court.
+As a result, the plans for light rail along the portion of Springwater from Milwaukie to Clackamas were abandoned.

 Construction of the east–west segment of the trail between Oregon Highway 99E and Gresham was completed in 1996.
 An additional mile east of Gresham was built in 2000.
 In 2005, a 3 mi north–south "Springwater on the Willamette" segment opened between central Portland and the Sellwood Bridge along the Willamette River.
 Unlike the other sections of the trail, the rail line remained, separated by a fence.
 The line is currently operated by the Oregon Pacific Railroad.

 In 2003, Portland was one of 25 cities that received a $200,000 grant from Active Living by Design to promote urban planning that encourages physical activity.
 Some of the money was allocated to a Lents Station interpretive trailhead along the Springwater Corridor.

 The last significant section of the trail was completed ahead of schedule in summer 2006, when the construction of three new bridges over Johnson Creek, Oregon Highway 99E and a railroad line, allowing users to cross them without having to detour and mix with traffic on busy streets.

 In 2006, the City of Portland rejected a development proposal for a property that did not include an easement for a greenway along the Willamette River, and would have prevented completion of a planned connection between the Springwater Trail and the Eastbank Esplanade.